FujiwaraChoki/MoneyPrinter/README.md

 ### How do I get the TikTok session ID?

 You can obtain your TikTok session ID by logging into TikTok in your browser and copying the value of the `sessionid` cookie.
+You can open the console tab, and run the code `console.log(sessionStorage.getItem("webapp_session_id"))` to get the value of the cookie.

 ### My ImageMagick binary is not being detected